TheresaLui/SelfHelpContent_v2/articles/apollo.microsoft.sql.db/microsoft-sqldb-apollo-auditing.md

 ## Setup and Configuration:

-To Enable Auditing at server and database level, below are the available options:
+To enable auditing at the server and database level, you have the available options:

 -   Demo: Setup and Configuration of Auditing Step-by-Step using Portal or CLI

 ### Recommended video
-In the following video, you will learn how to configure Azure SQL Auditing Step-by-Step.
+In the following video, you will learn how to configure Azure SQL Auditing step-by-step.

 <video>
 <src>https://www.youtube.com/watch?v=7uDloadggmA&feature=youtu.be</src>